floratmin/intersection-splitter/README.md

 - `BiggestIntersectionsSplitter` - The method `splitSets` splits all elements by intersections with most elements first.
 For this class natural sorting of the elements or a sorting function can accelerate the splitting.
 - `WeightedIntersectionsSplitter` - The method `splitSets` splits all elements by two weight functions, which are applied on the element count of each intersection and on the sets count which have this intersection.
-The set count can be not accurate when intersections include other intersections, but provides a reasonable second weight without increasing the complexity too much.
+The set count may be not accurate when intersections include other intersections, but provides a reasonable second weight without increasing the complexity too much.
 This class needs a bijective mapping from the elements in any array to a primitive type.

 Each of these functions can also be used with an array of arrays.
 The function `splitIntersectionsShallow` can be used as is, the Classes have the method of
 `splitArrays`.
-These functions will return `ArrayNodes` instead of `SetNodes`.
+These calls will return `ArrayNodes` instead of `SetNodes`.

 #### Intersecting shallow
 ```ts